 After a malfunction or if the battery has been disconnected, you must set the preselection times again.
-You can find further information on malfunctions in the "Problems with the auxiliary heating" section ( $\triangleright$ page 132).
+You can find information on malfunctions in the "Problems with the auxiliary warm-air heater" section (\triangleright page 115).

-- Press the or button until the p symbol in the menu bar flashes. - ► Press the OK button.
+- Press the or button until the symbol in the menu bar flashes. - Press the OK button.
 In the program column, the 123 preselection memory numbers appear.
-The selected preselection memory flashes. - Press the or button to select the desired preselection memory. - Press the OK button.
+The selected preselection memory flashes.

+- Press the or button to select the desired preselection memory. - Press the ok button.
 The preselection memory is selected.
-The days are shown.

-- Press the ok button.
-The operating duration flashes. - ► Press the or button to set the minute value (10 120). - Press the OK button.
+The days are shown. - Set the day and time as described in the "Setting the day, time and operating duration" section (▷ page 113).
+The preselection time is stored.
+The program column disappears.
+In the display panel, the on message and the [11] symbol appear. - Press the ok button.
+The operating duration flashes. - Press the or button to set the minute value (10 to 120). - Press the OK button.
 The operating duration for the preselection time is saved.
-The time and number of the selected preselection memory are shown.

-The preselection memory that will be activated next is underlined.
+The time and number of the selected preselection memory are shown. - 1 The preselection memory that will be activated next is underlined.
 Additionally, the day that is set appears.